 - Do not keep valuables such as phone, money, camera, passport, etc… in the car

 - Do not leave money, passports and devices such as phone and camera in your hotel room when going out.
-If there is a safe in the room keep the valuables you can’t carry with you in a safe
+If there is a safe in the room keep the valuables you can’t carry with you in the safe

 - Avoid walking alone in the night

-Road accidents is perhaps the number one threat to a tourist’s life in Uganda.
+Road accidents are perhaps the number one threat to a tourist’s life in Uganda.
 Uganda has one of the highest rates of accidents in Africa.
 Lack of discipline by road users, poor roads, and poor cars are some of the factors causing accidents.